Dundee, Nova Scotia

 Dundee (Scottish Gaelic: Dùn Dé) is a small community in the Canadian province of Nova Scotia, located in Richmond County on Cape Breton Island, and named after the city of Dundee in Scotland.
 Dundee is most known for the Dundee Resort and Golf Club, located on the West Bay.

 Dundee Resort and Golf Club

-Located on the Bras d'Or Lakes, the resort offers gorgeous views along with plenty of actives to choose from.
+The Dundee Resort and Golf Club is located on the Bras d'Or Lakes.
 The resort was amongst the list of 20 Must See Places in National Geographic Traveler's Best of the World Guide in 2013.

-Rooms/Cottages

-Rooms are available in the resort complex or cottages and vacation homes can be rented out on the property.
-Resort complex rooms offer a view of either the golf course of the Brad d'Or Lakes.

-There are 18 cottages on site, varying from one bedroom units to three bedroom units.
-Located just off the 9th tee of the golf course, they offer desired views.